DanialArab/MLOPS/README.md

             pip install pyarrow

 <a name="4"></a>
-### Issues with jupyter notebooks and why we need experiment tracker, model registry, ML pipeline and some best practices
+### Issues with jupyter notebooks and why we need MLOps (experiment tracker, model registry, ML pipeline and some best practices)

 Notebooks are usually intended for experimentation and beyond this experimentation they have the following drawbacks: